J. Mark Morford

 - Represent clients in asserting and defending contribution claims for response costs.
 Frequently negotiate cost sharing agreements and other settlements.

 - Often represent clients in negotiating prospective purchaser agreements with Oregon DEQ and other aspects of brownfield development.
-Authored Oregon's brownfield statute.
+Helped develop Oregon's brownfield statute.

 - Assist corporate clients facing criminal investigations.